-As a newbie female backpacker, it was a serious struggle for me to narrow down my vanity products.
+As a newbie backpacker, it was a serious struggle for me to narrow down my vanity products.
 In case I run out of products mid-trip, it’s the perfect excuse for me to splurge on France’s famous beauty pharmacies.
 Here’s what I’m packing so far:

 As an eco-friendly traveler, I’m not a fan of buying sachets and single-use plastic packages, but if you have lots of samplers and sachets that you got for free (Don’t buy!), travel is the best time to use them.
 You need only a little at a time, and they won’t eat up space.
 Just make sure you dispose your plastics in proper waste segregation bins.
-My toiletry bag is full of samplers and personal skincare faves that I transferred into travel-friendly reusable containers.
+My toiletry bag is full of samplers and other personal skincare faves that I transferred into travel-friendly reusable containers.

 Kikay Kit (Makeup Kit)